particle-iot/docs/src/content/tutorials/diagnostics/fleet-health.md

 you would want to go back to look at the time period in question.

 You can use the Date Range selector to change the time window for all recorded time-series metrics.
-You can either choose from a few _Preset Ranges_, or pick a custom date range.
+You can choose from a few _Preset Ranges_.

 Note that when you change the date range, there will also be a corresponding change in the _bucketing_ of metrics.
 That is, each